Use Unity Catalog with your Delta Live Tables pipelines

 When Delta Live Tables is configured to persist data to Unity Catalog, the lifecycle of the table is managed by the Delta Live Tables pipeline.
 Because the pipeline manages the table lifecycle and permissions:

 When a table is removed from the Delta Live Tables pipeline definition, the corresponding materialized view or streaming table entry is removed from Unity Catalog on the next pipeline update.
 The actual data is retained for a period so that it can be recovered if deleted by mistake.
-The data can be recovered by adding the materialized view or streaming table back into the pipeline definition.
+The data can be recovered by adding the materialized view or >st back into the pipeline definition.

 Deleting the Delta Live Tables pipeline results in deleting all tables defined in that pipeline.
 Because of this change, the Delta Live Tables UI is updated to prompt you to confirm the deletion of a pipeline.